Tommykaf/binary-regex-parser/README.md

-# binary-regex-parser
+# Binary Regex Parser

 A program to find regex patterns in binary files.

-This soluttion includes:
+This solution includes:
 - My own binary regex pattern and binary regex matcher
 - A `Main.py` file for handling tthe program
 - A utilities file